UPPMAX/linux-command-line-201/docs/sessions/scripting/README.md

 - Read only the 'For loops' section of
   [chapter 11: 'Bash loops'](https://github.com/bobbyiliev/introduction-to-bash-scripting/blob/main/ebook/en/content/011-bash-loops.md)
-- Create a new bash script called `greet_names.sh`.
+- Create a new Bash script called `greet_names.sh`.
   The script should:
-    - Ask who to great, with the text `Who shall I greet?`.
+    - Ask who to greet, with the text `Who shall I greet?`.
       The expected input are names separated by spaces, e.g. `Anna Berndt Cindy`
     - Greet all of these people in the form `Hello [name]!`, using a for loop to go through the names
     - Run the script to verify

 ??? tip "Answer"